lerdruplab/ew-qctrimalign/README.md

 ## Introduction

 **ew/qctrimalign** is a bioinformatics pipeline optimized for processing low-input/picogram ChIP-seq (picoChIP-seq) experiments.
-The pipeline takes a samplesheet, FASTQ files and pre-build index as input, performs QC, filtering, mapping and outputs the mapped reads in bed format.
+This pipeline takes a sample sheet, FASTQ files, and a pre-built index as input.
+It performs quality control (QC), read filtering, and mapping.
+The final output is generated in BED format.
+Please note that this pipeline does not contain a deduplication step.

 <!-- TODO nf-core: